 Before becoming an immigration lawyer, I worked as a corporate lawyer in Bangkok, Thailand, and as a fundraiser for international organizations, including Human Rights Watch and Action Against Hunger.
 I have an undergraduate degree (A.B.) in public policy from Brown University, a law degree (J.D.) from the University of California, Hastings College of the Law, and a master’s degree in international affairs (M.I.A.) from Columbia University’s School of International and Public Affairs.

-I am an active member of the American Immigration Lawyers Association (AILA), for which I serve as co-chair of the EOIR/Asylum Liaison Committee, and of the Association of the Bar of the City of New York.
+I am an active member of the American Immigration Lawyers Association (AILA), for which I serve as Chair of the New York Chapter.
 I am also on the board of directors of Asia Catalyst and the advisory committee for the LGBT Rights Program at Human Rights Watch.
-I am a competitive swimmer with Team New York Aquatics, New York’s LGBT swim team.
+I am a competitive swimmer with Team New York Aquatics, New York’s LGBTQ+ swim team.

 Bachelor of Arts, Public Policy and American Institutions, Brown University, 1990